memgraph/orb/docs/data.md

 ## Merge nodes and edges

-Merge `orb.data.merge` is a handy function to add new nodes, edges or even update the existing ones.
-Update of a node or edge will happen if a node or edge with same unique `id` already exists in the graph structure.
+Merge `orb.data.merge` is a handy function to add new nodes and edges or even update the existing ones.
+An update of a node or edge will happen if a node or edge with the same unique `id` already exists in the graph structure.
 Check the example below:

 ```typescript
 const nodes = [